Research

 Application to large industrial codes

-We support users of Algorithmic Differentiation of large codes, mostly on CFD and Earth science.
+We support users of Algorithmic Differentiation of large codes.

-The progress in highly accurate schemes for compressible flows on unstructured meshes (together with advances in massive parallelization of these schemes) allows to solve problems previously out of reach.
-The four-years programme Norma, associating:
+The progress in highly accurate schemes for compressible flows on unstructured meshes (together with advances in massive parallelization of these schemes) allows to solve problems previously out of reach, such as aeroacoustics around rotating machines.
+The four-years programme Norma, associating

 • IMAG of Montpellier University (B. Koobus, coordinator),